-The Pixblasters Video LED Controller is flexible enough to enable DIYers and developers ideas and at the same time, to enable established professionals to take their signage business to the next, maybe a nationwide or a global level.
+The Pixblasters Video LED Controller is flexible enough to enable DIYers and developers ideas and at the same time, to enable established professionals to take their signage business to the next level.
 With the Pixblasters controller, it is finally possible to make professionally looking LED displays with addressable LED strips, without any of usual constraints on the size, graphics and video content, display management, storage capacity, or other limitation common to the competing LED controllers.
 The Pixblasters video LED controller enables DIY makers to tackle any LED signage project in a cost-effective and flexible way - with no programming, no soldering, and with no more than a simple screwdriver.